 The third section shows the eliminations that, when removed, give Core Crown Tax and Fully Consolidated Tax respectively.

-The fifth section shows tax write-offs by tax type.
-From June 2007, in a change recommended by auditors, we have included tax revenue gross of tax write-offs whereas previously they were reported net of tax write-offs.
+The fourth section shows tax write-offs by tax type.
+From June 2007, we have reported tax revenue gross of tax write-offs, whereas previously they were reported net of tax write-offs.
 Tax write-offs are now included separately as an expense item in the financial statements.
-To get a series consistent with the figures prior to June 2007 users of the data may like to subtract tax write-offs from the same tax revenue line above.
+To get a series consistent with the figures prior to June 2007, users of the data may like to subtract tax write-offs from the same tax revenue line above.